St. John's College (Annapolis/Santa Fe): New program

-A group from the Monterey Peninsula told Weigle that they were definitely interested, though funding was a problem, and suitable land was a big question.
+A group from the Monterey Peninsula told Weigle that they were interested, though funding was a problem, and suitable land was a big question.
 There was also an offer of land in Claremont, California, but competition with the other colleges there for students and financial contributions was a negative.
-The Riverside Mission Inn (in Riverside, California) was another possibility, but with only 5 acre of land and many renovations needed to the inn, funding was again a major issue.
+The Riverside Mission Inn (in Riverside, California) was another possibility, but with only 5 acre of land and many renovations needed to the inn, funding was again a significant issue.

 The three California locations were all still major contenders when Robert McKinney (publisher of The Santa Fe New Mexican and a former SJC board member) called and told Weigle that a group of city leaders had long been looking for another college for Santa Fe.
 During a lunch Weigle attended at John Gaw Meem's house on the outskirts of Santa Fe in late January 1961, Meem volunteered that he had a little piece of land (214 acre) that he would gladly donate to the college.
 After lunch, Weigle looked at the land and instantly fell in love with it.
 A committee of four faculty members (Robert Bart, Barbara Leonard, Douglas Allanbrook, and William Darkey) later visited the four sites in contention and, after much deliberation, recommended Santa Fe.

 In 1961, the governing board of St. John's approved plans to establish a second college at Santa Fe.
 Groundbreaking occurred on April 22, 1963, and the first classes began in 1964.
-As it turned out, shortly afterwards land was also donated to the college on the Monterey Peninsula, on condition that a campus be developed there by a certain date.
+Immediately afterward, land on the Monterey Peninsula was also donated to the college on the condition that a campus be developed there by a certain date.